Megabit/Blazorise/Source/Blazorise/README.md

 ﻿## Build external libraries

-External libraries must be build as a valid JS module to be consumed by Blazorise.
+External libraries must be built as a valid JS module to be consumed by Blazorise.

-In this section we will describe how to build external libraries that are used in Blazorise, step by step.
+In this section, we will describe how to build external libraries that are used in Blazorise, step by step.

 ### Autonumeric